tmpvar/hardware/infrared/optical-knob/README.md

 ## hardware

-The electronics behind this hack are quite simple.
+The mechanics behind this hack are quite simple.
 Albeit you may not have everything on hand to build this straight away.
 To help, here's a shopping list

  * ball bearings (http://www.ebay.com/itm/ws/eBayISAPI.dll?ViewItem&item=180865214510&ssPageName=ADME:L:OC:US:3160)
  * m6 socket cap nuts and bolts (http://mcmaster.com or your local hardware store)